johnie/css-naked-day.js/README.md

 # css-naked-day.js

-> Make your website feel endless.
+> Shit happens when you party naked.

 ## Install